Bohai Sea: 19th and 20th centuries

 Until the early 20th century, Bo Hai was often called the Gulf of Zhili (直隸海灣 (Zhílì Hǎiwān)) or Gulf of Beizhili (北直隸海灣 (Běizhílì Hǎiwān)).
-The romanization systems widely used in the West at the time rendered these names as variations of "Jili", "Chihli", "Pechihli", or "Pe-Chihli".
+The romanization systems widely used in the West at the time rendered these names as variations of "Jili", "Chihli", "Pechele", "Pechihli", "Pechili "or "Pe-Chihli".
 Zhili and North Zhili were historic provinces in an area surrounding Beijing that approximately corresponds to what is now Hebei Province.

 In the last decade of 19th century, Bohai Gulf became the major stage of military conflicts.
 In 1894-95, the First Sino-Japanese War broke out, and it featured critical naval engagements in and around the Bohai Sea.
 One of the most decisive battles was the Battle of the Yalu River in 1894, fought just outside the Bohai Sea's eastern approaches, where the Qing navy's Beiyang Fleet suffered a major defeat.
 This loss opened the path for Japanese forces to project power deeper into the Bohai region.
 Subsequently, in early 1895, Japanese troops invaded the Shandong Peninsula and captured Weihaiwei, a heavily fortified naval base at the eastern mouth of the Bohai Sea.
 The fall of Weihaiwei marked the collapse of Qing maritime defense and helped force China to sign the humiliating Treaty of Shimonoseki, in which it ceded Taiwan and recognized Korea's independence.

 Several years later, during the Boxer Rebellion (1899–1901), the Bohai Sea again became strategically important.
 As the anti-foreign Boxer uprising spread across northern China and reached Beijing, the port city of Tianjin, located at the western edge of the Bohai Sea, became a focal point for foreign military intervention.
 In June 1900, an international alliance of eight powers launched an amphibious landing at the Dagu Forts, which guarded the mouth of the Hai River and access to Tianjin and Beijing.
 After a fierce bombardment and ground assault, the Dagu Forts fell to the alliance forces.
 This opened the way for allied troops to advance inland through Tianjin and eventually reach and occupy Beijing, forcing the Qing court to flee and leading to the signing of the Boxer Protocol in 1901.